Employment tribunal early conciliation period doubles to 12 weeks

-For Family Mediation Week (27 to 31 January), we sat down with Kirsten Tomlinson and Danielle Hutchison in our family law team, to answer some of the common questions we’re asked about the mediation process.
+Family mediation can be an effective alternative tool for disputing couples to reach agreements outside of court.
+We sat down with Danielle Hutchison in our family law team to answer some of the common questions she's asked about the mediation process.

 Family mediation can help separating couples reach decisions together about various issues that can arise both during and after the separation and/or divorce process.
 The couple will meet with a specially trained mediator who will try and help them to resolve any disputes.